-Heart Inverter/Converter
+Inverter/Converter

-When 120 volt power is not available, either from the power cord or the generator, simply turn on the Heart Freedom 20 breaker box in the cabinet above the bed.
+When 120 volt power is not available, either from the power cord or the generator, simply turn on the inverter/converter.
+The control panel for the inverter is located above or near the entrance door.
+Once turned on, the inverter transforms 12 volt power to 120 volt power for the operation of lights, appliances, televisions, etc. The 120 volt power that is generated from the inverter is routed to the electrical sub-panel located next to the main breaker box in the cabinet above the bed.
 The breakers in the sub-panel are labeled to explain where the 120 volt power is routed.
 It generally supplies power to the microwave, kitchen, bath, and bedroom lighting and receptacles.
 The inverter is equipped with an automatic transfer switch.
 This allows automatic switching from inverter to converter.
 When you are connected to an outside power source or running the generator, the converter (in the inverter) will automatically switch on to charge the 12 volt batteries.
 For more detailed information consult the manufacturer owner's manual located in the Owner Information Package.